bruce318/TrackingWords/README.md

 # TrackingWords
-Select the rigion of works and it will keep tracking it in the screen.
+Select the region of works and it will keep tracking it in the screen.